schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 ## Paylinks

 With paylinks there is little setup, and you can have a working checkout process in literally 10 minutes.
-With paylinks, there is no need to store products or other data in SPiD - all you need is to inform SPiD via the REST API about the contents of an order, and SPiD will give you back a checkout URL.
+There is no need to store products or other data in SPiD - all you need is to inform SPiD via the REST API about the contents of an order, and SPiD will give you back a checkout URL.
 The URL will allow the user to pay and return to your site.

 ### When to use Paylinks